TOWN OF KEARNY

 Section 2.
 Complaints may be initiated by an individual employee to the Police Chief or his/her Deputy.
 If the complaint is not adjusted satisfactorily at this level and the employee wishes to enter a grievance, it shall be presented by the authorized Union representatives.

 Section 3.
 When the Union wishes to present a grievance for itself or for an employee or group of employees for settlement, such grievance shall be presented as follows:

 Step 1.
-The SOA representative or his/her duly authorized and designated representative shall present and discuss the grievance or grievances orally with the Police Chief or his/her duly designated representative.
+The President of the Union or his/her duly authorized and designated representative shall present and discuss the grievance or grievances orally with the Police Chief or his/her duly designated representative.
 The Police Chief shall answer the grievance orally within five (5) days.

 Step 2.
 If the grievance is not resolved at Step 1, or no answer has been received by the Union within the time set forth in Step 1, the grievance may be presented in writing to the Mayor and Town Council.
 The final decision of the Mayor and Town Council shall be given to the Union in writing within fourteen (14) days after receipt of the grievance by the Mayor and Council.

 Section 4.
 If the grievance has not been settled by the parties at Step 2 of the Grievance Procedure, or if no answer in writing by the Mayor and Town Council has been received by the Union within the time provided in Step 2, the Union may demand arbitration of the grievance in accordance with Article XXIII, ARBITRATION, hereinafter set forth.

 Section 5.
 Nothing herein is intended to deny an employee the right of appeal as expressly granted in Department of Personnel rules and regulations for the State of New Jersey.